UHDanke/gd_docs/triggers/object_visual.md

 Blending changes are instant and cannot be faded.

+**Legacy HSV** makes HSV changes apply instantly regardless of duration, colors still fade to the copied color as usual.

 ## Spawning

 Color can be spawned by other triggers, but cannot be remapped in any way.